ass-a2s/zrepl/replication/design.md

 - `idempotent_destroy(snapshot s)` must atomically check that zrepl's `s.guid` matches the current `guid` of the snapshot (i.e. destroy by guid)

-## Algorithm for Planning and Executing Replication of a Filesystems
+## Algorithm for Planning and Executing Replication of a Filesystems (NEEDS REVIEW)

 This algorithm describes a technique to plan the replication of a filesystem or zvol.
-The algorithm is invoked with a sender and receiver, and a sender-side filesystem path.
+The algorithm is invoked with a `jobid`, `sender`, `receiver`, a sender-side `filesystem path`.
 It builds a diff between the sender and receiver filesystem bookmarks+snapshots and determines whether a replication conflict exists or whether fast-forward replication using full or incremental sends is possible.
 In case of conflict, the algorithm errors out with a conflict description that can be used to manually or automatically resolve the conflict.
 Otherwise, the algorithm builds a list of replication steps that are then worked on sequentially by the "Algorithm for a Single Replication Step".

 The algorithm ensures that a plan can be executed exactly as planned by aquiring appropriate zfs holds.
-The algorithm can be configured to retry a plan when encountering non-permanent errors (e.g. network errors) However, permanent errors result in the plan being aborted.
+The algorithm can be configured to retry a plan when encountering non-permanent errors (e.g. network errors).
+However, permanent errors result in the plan being cancelled.

-Regardless of whether a plan can be executed to completion or is aborted, the algorithm guarantees that leftover artifacts (i.e. holds) of replication between the send-side and receive-side filesystem are cleaed up before a new plan starts executing.
+Regardless of whether a plan can be executed to completion or is cancelled, the algorithm guarantees that leftover artifacts (i.e. holds) of its invocation are cleaned up.
-Thus, there might be stale holds on sending or receiving side after a crash or other permanent error, but those are removed before re-planning is done.
+However, since network failure can occur at any point, there might be stale holds on sending or receiving side after a crash or other error.
+These will be cleaned up on a subsequent invocation of this algorithm with the same `jobid`.

 The algorithm is fit to be executed in parallel from the same sender to different receivers.
+To be clear: replicating in parallel from the same sender to different receivers is supported.
+But one instance of the algorithm assumes ownership of the `filesystem path` on the receiver.

 The algorithm reserves the following sub-namespaces:
 * zfs hold: `zrepl_FS`
+* bookmark names: `zrepl_FS`

 ### Definitions